jejesu5/Jelou-test/README.md

 Correct Answer:
 d.
 Put them in a .env file, load data from it into a configuration system, then request the credentials from a database service provider.

+# Challenge 9: Scenario Analysis
+Question: Given a distributed system that experiences latencies and occasional failures in one of its microservices, how would you optimize it?
+Describe your approach to identifying the problem, possible solutions, and how you would ensure high availability and resilience

+## Indentify Problem:
+First we need to implement a monitoring and alerting system in order to track performance metrics, latency, error rates, and service availability. this help us to indentify problems way more faster.
+This also include implement Logging and tracking strategies inside our code.
+## Posible solutions:
+1. Optimizate code and queries in order to improve overall performance and reduce latencies.
+2. In case first point isnt enough.
+Implement horizontal scaling by adding more instances of the microservice to distribute the load evenly and handle increased traffic.
+Utilize load balancers to distribute incoming requests across multiple instances.
+3. Implement catching system and asynchronous Processing for certain tasks.
+## Ensure high availability and resilience:
+Implement a distributed Architecture that minimizes single points of failure, implement containerization and orchestration tools like docker to ensure scability.
+Implement automated deployment and rollback.
+Implement recovery mechanisms and regular backup to protect data.